-Eating dinner before 20:00 is not particularly common for Italians.
+Eating dinner before 20:00 or 21:00 is not particularly common for Italians.
 Most restaurants in Italy don’t even open until about 19:30.
 However, if you want to have time to enjoy your meal and ensure that you don’t miss your train, you’ll want to sit down for dinner by 18:00 or 18:30.
 If you have followed our suggestions thus far, you’ll be hungry by this point of the day anyway.
 Any time we wake up around 05:00 and spend the day hiking and swimming, we tend to eat an earlier dinner anyway.
 There’s a huge benefit to eating an early dinner in Cinque Terre anyway….you’ll beat the crowds.
 Be sure not to get too caught up in wine and conversation.
 Otherwise, you might miss your train and have to get a hotel for the night.
 Hm…at the end of the day, maybe that wouldn’t be so bad?

 The summer train timetables are sometimes different than those throughout the rest of the year.
 As noted above, be sure to check the Rail Planner app for up-to-date schedules.
 Typically in high seasons, the last direct train from La Spezia Centrale to Florence leaves at 19:09.

 There are trains that go from La Spezia Centrale > Pisa Centrale > Firenze SMN at 19:23, 20:03, and 21:23.
 If you miss the 21:23 from La Spezia, you won’t be getting back to Florence until at least 02:34 the next day.